The ultimate guide on the psychology behind marketing and sales.

 If you put the components of a sales letter in the wrong order, sales will tank.

-If you’re not pushing the right psychological triggers at exactly the right time, the conversion rate will be pretty low.
+If you’re not pushing the right psychological triggers at precisely the right time, the conversion rate could be pretty low.

-That’s exactly what you’re about to discover in this report, where we’ll look at ten psychological sales triggers you can put to work for you starting as soon as today.
+That’s precisely what you’re about to discover in this report, where we’ll look at ten psychological sales triggers you can put to work for you starting as soon as today.

 You can use these mental triggers in your sales letters, blog posts, newsletters and more.